bhabig/looping-times-v-000/README.md

 This outputs `Penguins like to jump off icebergs!` five times in your Terminal.

+outputs `Penguins like to jump off icebergs!` five times in your Terminal.

 ## Examples

 ### Basic `times` Example: Dinner Party